<

 Anything else you need to know?

-That was in late 2023, but with Nsue now having officially completed his nationality switch from Spain, he's free to take to the field again and attempt to salvage the Nzalang Nacional's campaign.
+That was in late 2023, but with Nsue now having officially completed his nationality switch from Spain, he returned to the field again, to attempt to salvage the Nzalang Nacional's campaign.